SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-rmf/planning.md

 --run “npm run reset-database” to upload the data to the render database

-**writing the getHeroes handler function** write the "getHeroes" function to fetch and return all the heroes from the "heroes" table try if the request is valid, else use catch to return an error await the "getHeroes" function result the be stored from the database into a variable send the response with the request status and the payload Test --pass
+**writing the getHeroes handler function**
+--write the "getHeroes" function to fetch and return all the heroes from the "heroes" table --try if the request is valid, else use catch to return an error --await the "getHeroes" function result the be stored from the database into a variable --send the response with the request status and the payload --Test --pass

 **writing the getHeroByid handler function** write the "getHeroesById" function to fetch and return the hero corrisponding request.params.id from the "heroes" table